nuagenetworks/vspkdoc/_sources/v6/nugatewayredundantport.rst.txt

 - ``last_updated_date``: Time stamp when this object was last updated.

 - ``native_vlan``: Default Native VLAN to carry untagged traffic on the redundant ports of this redundant gateway group.
-Applicable for Cisco 9K only.
+Applicable for third-party Netconf Gateways only.
 Possible values are 1-3967.

 - ``permitted_action``: The permitted  action to USE/EXTEND  this port.